Visage (band): Second incarnation (2002–2011)

-Steve Strange reappeared on the music scene in 2002, after several years of battling a heroin addiction and other personal problems.
+Steve Strange reappeared on the music scene in 2002, after several years of heroin addiction and other personal problems.
 He performed several Visage songs on the Here and Now Xmas Tour – a revival of 1980s pop acts.
-Some time after the performance, Strange decided to create a "Mark II" of Visage with people from several electronic bands and projects: Steven Young, Sandrine Gouriou and Rosie Harris from Seize and Ross Tregenza from Jetstream Lovers/Goteki.
+Some time after the performance, Strange created a "Mark II" of Visage with people from several electronic bands and projects: Steven Young, Sandrine Gouriou and Rosie Harris from Seize and Ross Tregenza from Jetstream Lovers/Goteki.
 After the announcement of the formation of the new line-up and several television appearances, plans for reworking old material and releasing a new record made slow progress.
 An updated version of "Fade to Grey" was produced in 2005.
 In 2006, Strange also collaborated with the electronic duo Punx Soundcheck and provided vocals on the track "In the Dark", which was included on the duo's debut double album When Machines Ruled the World.
 The first Visage mk II track was released in 2007, entitled "Diary of a Madman".
 Written by Strange with Visage mk II member Ross Tregenza, the track was co-produced by original Visage member Dave Formula.
 This song was made available for download from their official website in return for a donation to the charity Children in Need.
-However, no further new material surfaced from this line-up.
+No further new material surfaced from this line-up.

-The long-since deleted Visage VHS video collection was repackaged for release on DVD in Summer 2006, though it was mistakenly titled Visage Live.
+The long-since deleted Visage VHS video collection was repackaged for release on DVD in 2006, though it was mistakenly titled Visage Live.

 In 2008, Strange (and Visage II keyboardist Sandrine Gouriou) made an appearance in the BBC drama series Ashes to Ashes which is set in 1981.
 In it, they performed the song "Fade to Grey" in a scene set in the "Blitz" nightclub.

 In 2009, Strange and Egan appeared in Living TV's Pop Goes the Band, a series in which pop stars from the 1980s are given a complete makeover in return for a one-off performance.
 The Visage episode aired on 16 March 2009, and was the first time that the two men had spoken in over 20 years.
 The episode focused (like others in the series) more on getting them fit in the gym than on the current state of their relationship, though they appeared to get on well enough.
 At the culmination of the episode, they performed "Fade to Grey".

 In 2010, new remixes of "Fade to Grey" were produced by club DJs Michael Gray and Lee Mortimer to celebrate the 30th anniversary of the song.
 The remixes were included on a new compilation album, The Face – The Very Best of Visage, which was released in March 2010.